Oxyliteral/SPC/README.md

-# SPC
+# Starsector, Preferable Changes
-A mod for Starsector.
+A mod for Starsector, which changes the in-game options and skills.
+Has both text file and LunaLib compatibility settings, so changing options/skills can be disabled if only one is preferred.